whprocter/RPr-Chakraborty-2021/docs/report/report.md

 The Kulldorff spatial scan statistic varied significantly between the original study and our reproduction and re-analysis with regards to selection of secondary clusters, interpretation of clusters, and relative risk scores.
 SatScan and SpatialEpi identify the same most likely cluster, but different sets of secondary clusters.
+They also employ slightly different distance calculations, where SatScan calculates a great circle spherical distance and SpatialEpi approximates a kilometer grid based on simplified conversions of latitude and longitude degrees into a planar grid using kilometer units.
 SaTScan uses GINI statistics to select secondary clusters which maximize the difference between the population within clusters and the population outside of clusters, allowing for geographic overlap and finding 96 total clusters.
 The original study used this default secondary cluster selection method.
 SpatialEpi selects the most likely secondary clusters while excluding clusters with any geographic overlap, finding 135 total clusters.